 What worked and what didn’t:

 It is surprisingly easy to make the chicken patties yourself.
 Furthermore, they were nicely browned and crispy on the outside yet textured and super juicy on the inside.
-Unlike the processed chicken burgers you can buy in the stores, you really get the flavour from the chicken itself.
-It therefore definitely pays to get yourself some good quality chicken breast fillets!
+Unlike the processed chicken burgers you can buy in the stores, the chicken flavor really shines through.
+It therefore definitely pays to get yourself some good quality chicken to work with!